senzing-garage/template-repository/README.md

 ### How to create LICENSE

-1. Option #1: Using GitHub's "Wizard"
+1. Option #1: Using GitHub's "Wizard".
-   1. When [creating a new repository], in the "Add a license:" drop-down, choose "Apache License 2.0"
+   1. When [creating a new repository], in the "Add a license:" drop-down, choose "Apache License 2.0".
-1. Option #2: Manual file creation
+1. Option #2: Manual file creation.
-   1. See GitHub's [Adding a license to a repository]
+   1. See GitHub's [Adding a license to a repository].

 [.github/CODEOWNERS]: .github/CODEOWNERS
 [Adding a code of conduct to your project]: https://help.github.com/articles/adding-a-code-of-conduct-to-your-project/